Limeslice-Software-Foundation/commons-config/doc/user-guide.md

 application.title = ${application.name} ${application.version}
 ```

-If you now retrieve the value for the <code>application.title<code> property, the result will be Killer App 1.6.2.
+If you now retrieve the value for the <code>application.title</code> property, the result will be Killer App 1.6.2.
 So per default variables are interpreted as the keys of other properties.
 This is only a special case, the general syntax of a variable name is <code>${prefix:name}</code>.
 The prefix tells Commons Configuration that the variable is to be evaluated in a certain context.
 We have already seen that the context is the current configuration instance if the prefix is missing.
 The following other prefix names are supported by default:

 | Prefix      | Description |
 | ----------- | ----------- |